Metnew/suicrux/README.md

 ### Goals
 Small Intro from creator: I don't like any other starters/boilerplates/solutions, and that's why:
 1. They are mostly unmaitained.
 Check the number of issues and PRs in other starter-kits, the average is 100-150 issues per repo.
-Noir is currently maintained.
+Suicrux is currently maintained.
 I use this setup for every React app I start.
 2. They are outdated.
-Some starters use react-router@3.0, webpack@1, etc. Noir use only latest dependencies.
+Some starters use react-router@3.0, webpack@1, etc. Suicrux use only latest dependencies.
 3. Custom code in internal tools.
-Some starters monkey-patch webpack compilers to achieve universality, add custom code, relies on unmaitained/outdated/too complex solutions. universality inside Noir achieved by very simple hack described here.
+Some starters monkey-patch webpack compilers to achieve universality, add custom code, relies on unmaitained/outdated/too complex solutions. universality inside Suicrux achieved by very simple hack described here.
 4. Trying to sell you a product.
 E.g: Our starter is so good that it can be deployed/build with our service in one click.
 That's not an OSS, guys.
 5. Too much custom code.
 Hard to eject libraries from starter.
-Indeed, Noir is very modular and flexible.
+Indeed, Suicrux is very modular and flexible.
 6. Bad project structure.
-Noir follows Atarax.
+Suicrux follows Atarax.
 Atarax is a subset of recommendations for development with component-based(React) and flux-architectures(Redux) libraries.
 7. No explanations how things really work.
 Just "Add your code, run `abracadabra` and project compiles.".
-Noir has a good docs.
+Suicrux has a good docs.

 ### Cons
 1. Project deploys new features as they are availiable.
 Probably, there will no be any major changes.
 2. Probably, you'll move from version to version manually.
-Currently, there is no cli like `react-scripts` for Noir, but it's in progress :smiling_imp:
+Currently, there is no cli like `react-scripts` for Suicrux, but it's in progress :smiling_imp: